 Drowning is among the leading causes of death in individuals with ASD.
 Over 90% of total death reports in children with ASD under 14 was a result of accidental drowning.1

-Why is swimming so beneficial for individuals with ASD?
+Why is swimming so beneficial for swimmers with ASD?

 - Swimming can fulfil sensory needs in a low stimulation environment

 - The repetitive nature of swimming can have therapeutic benefits

 - Gross Motor output - an outcome of swimming - is an essential self-regulation tool for individuals with ASD

 - Swimming can result in increased coordination, mobility and balance

 - Swimming can achieve cognitive benefits (including increased communication skills) through skill development

 - Swimming results in increased fitness, joint stability and muscle strength and tone

 - Swimming can assist in training body sensation, body awareness, joint position, spatial awareness and posture control

 - Swimming provides a social outlet